chrisdanielwise/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-A c program that show practical examples of pointers arrays and strings
+# 0x05 C - Pointers, arrays and strings
+This project contains all the tasks for the project stated above.